carlosperate/LightUpPi-Alarm/LightUpAlarm/README.md

 ### next
 Displays the next scheduled alarm to alert.

-### prealert
+### offsetalert
-Displays the currently set pre-alert time, (time before the alarm alert is triggered and used to launch any kind of process), or if accompanied by an integer it will change the pre-alert time and display the new value.
+Displays the currently set offset alert time, (time before the alarm alert is triggered and used to launch any kind of process), or if accompanied by an integer it will change the offset alert time and display the new value.
 E.g.:
 ```
-prealert
+offsetalert
-prealert 5
+offsetalert 5
+offsetalert -15
 ```

 ### snooze